AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/throw.md

 In some cases you may want to forcibly stop the scenario execution followed by [Rollback](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#rollback) or [Commit](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#commit) phase or to stop the processing of a route and optionally store it in the queue of [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

-Currently the [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md) cannot be used out of the scope of an [Error handler route](../../workfront-fusion/errors/error-handling.md#error) and Adobe Workfront Fusion does not offer a module that would enable you to easily conditionally generate (throw) errors.
+Currently the [Directives for error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/directives-for-error-handling.md) cannot be used out of the scope of an [Error handler route](../../workfront-fusion/errors/error-handling.md#error) and [!DNL Adobe Workfront Fusion] does not offer a module that would enable you to easily conditionally generate (throw) errors.

 ## Access requirements